srees1988/srees1988.github.io/_posts/2019-10-01-rserver-in-gcloud.md

 ### Details

 In a real-world scenario, cloud computing and machine learning goes hand-in-hand to build, transform and scale predictive modelling projects.
 Being a Linux server application, R Studio server is one of the best solutions that could be hosted on Google Cloud (or Amazon Web Service or Azure) to automatically process large volumes of data in SQL/ R/ Python in a centralized manner.
-Here's a step-by-step approach on the key steps to configure a fully functional R Studio Server on Google Cloud:
+Here's a step-by-step approach on how to configure a fully functional R Studio Server on Google Cloud:

 1. Configure a virtual machine instance (Ubuntu OS) on Google Cloud.
 2. Install R and R Studio Server on the Virtual Machine.